klaytn/klaytn-dapp-toolkit/klaytn-hacker-house/README.md

 - 50 KLAY per `merged` PR/submission

 #### Details
-- Proposed smart contract should be approved beforehand
+- Proposed smart contract should be approved beforehand.
+You can open a proposal as an `issue` in the [Issue tab](https://github.com/klaytn/klaytn-dapp-toolkit/issues)
 - Solidity source files, scripts and test cases, a small README.md file explaining use case
 - Can be adopted in Remix, Hardhat or Foundry frameworks